MapColonies/developer-portal/docs/getting-started/vector/services/query_service.md

     sortBy=attributeA
 ```

-The following GET request will search for all the features contained or partially contained by the specified bounding box in the specified coordinate reference system (EPSG 4326).
+The following GET request will search for all the features contained or partially contained by the specified bounding box in the specified coordinate reference system (EPSG:4326).
-The retrieved features will be encoded in ESPG 4326 as well as requested by the srsName parameter value.
+The retrieved features will be encoded in EPSG:4326 as well as requested by the srsName parameter value.

 ```
 <WFS-VECTOR-SERVICE_URL>/wfs?